scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 In this tutorial, which should take less than 10 minutes, we will:

 * Install and run an Avalanche node
-* Connect to the public test network
+* Connect to the Avalanche Network
-* Acquire and send AVAX, the Avalanche network's native token
+* Send AVAX, the Avalanche network's native token
-* Start validating
+* Add your node to the validator set

 If you run into any issues at all, **please check the [FAQ](faq.md)**